 • Next to the MySQL module click Start

-• Navigate to XAMPPs installation folder (C:\xampp)
+• Navigate to XAMPP's installation directory (C:\xampp)

-• Open the htdocs folder
+• Open the htdocs directory

-• Create the following folders and files:
+• Create the following directories and files:

 File Structure